-From top of competent bedrock to the bottom of the borehole, diamond core drilling was conducted with 2.5-inch inner diameter core barrels.
-The rock cores were continuously recovered and logged for geologic classification and fracture density using rock quality designation (RQD) (ASTM D6032 - 08).
-Core recovery and RQD were calculated by summing the total core recovery, the solid core recovery and the modified core recovery as described in ASTM D6032-08.
-The rock type, field strength, color, texture, structure, decomposition, disintegration, fracture density and stratigraphic contacts were described for the core.
-Fractures were described noting the depth, type, apparent dip angle, aperture, healing, infilling, unevenness and moisture.
-Drillers provided any observations related to rod drops, water loss and relative coring rate to enhance the field geologist’s notes as related to the potential presence of fractures.
+From the top of competent bedrock to the bottom of the borehole, diamond core drilling was conducted with 2.5-inch inner diameter (HQ) core barrels.
+The rock cores were continuously recovered and logged for geologic classification and fracture density assessment using rock quality designation (RQD) (ASTM D6032 - 08).
+Core recovery and RQD were calculated as described in ASTM D6032-08.
+The rock type, field strength, color, texture, structure, decomposition, disintegration, fracture density, and stratigraphic contacts were described for the core.
+Fractures were described noting the depth, type, apparent dip angle, aperture, healing, infilling, unevenness, and moisture.
+Drillers provided any observations related to rod drops, water loss, and relative coring rate to enhance the field geologist’s notes as related to the potential presence of fractures.
 Boring logs are included as Appendix A. All cores were photographed with depth and boring location identification.

-MW-9D – The borehole was advanced to 31 feet bgs by rotasonic boring with diamond core drilling from 31 to 78 feet bgs.
-RQD values range from very poor to good within the diamond cored interval, though generally the RQD values were fair.
-The casing is set to a depth of 45 feet bgs and the open borehole extends to a depth of 83 feet bgs (the borehole was advanced by rotasonic from 78 to 83 feet bgs).
+MW-9D – The borehole was advanced to 31 feet bgs by rotasonic drilling with diamond core drilling from 31 to 78 feet bgs.
+RQD ranged from very poor to good within the diamond cored interval, though generally the RQD was fair.
+The casing is set to a depth of 45 feet bgs.
+The open borehole portion of the well extends to a depth of 83 feet bgs (the borehole was advanced by rotasonic from 78 to 83 feet bgs because it was decided to extend the depth of the well an additional 5 feet after the diamond core tooling had been removed from the hole).

-MW-10D – The borehole was advanced to 31 feet bgs by rotasonic boring with diamond core drilling from 31 to 88 feet bgs.
-RQD values range from poor to excellent within the diamond cored interval, though generally the RQD values were fair to good.
+MW-10D – The borehole was advanced to 31 feet bgs by rotasonic drilling with diamond core drilling from 31 to 88 feet bgs.
+RQD ranged from poor to excellent within the diamond cored interval, though generally the RQD was fair to good.
 The casing is set to a depth of 66.5 feet bgs and the open borehole extends to a depth of 88 feet bgs.

 Well Development

 The new monitoring wells were developed after a minimum of 24 hours following grout installation in accordance with the Minnesota Well Code.
 Well development was conducted by surging and over-pumping.
-For the bedrock monitoring wells and some of the shallow wells, the development process continued until a nearly sediment-free well was obtained.
+For the bedrock monitoring wells and some of the shallow wells, the development process continued until discharge water was visibly free of sediment.
 Monitoring well MW-9 was observed to have very little water (less than 1 foot) and was not developed.

 Physical Site Data Collection